Dietary patterns

 The Mediterranean pattern's success cannot be pinned to a single nutrient.
 Three mechanisms have the strongest support:

 1. Polyphenols, not just "healthy fat."
-PREDIMED used ~50 g/day extra-virgin olive oil, which is substantial.
-EVOO contains polyphenols (oleuropein, hydroxytyrosol) and oleic acid; the polyphenols plausibly drive most of the anti-inflammatory and endothelial benefit.
-A re-analysis of the PREDIMED cohort tracking total polyphenol intake found the highest quintile of polyphenol consumption had a 37% reduction in all-cause mortality vs. the lowest, with the strongest signal from stilbene (HR 0.48) and lignan intake (HR 0.60).[6]
-A 2024 systematic review of seven cohorts (n=178,657) found a 7% reduction in all-cause mortality across higher total polyphenol intake.[7]
+PREDIMED used about 50 g per day of extra-virgin olive oil — a substantial dose.
+Extra-virgin olive oil contains polyphenols (mainly oleuropein and hydroxytyrosol) alongside oleic acid; the polyphenols plausibly drive most of the anti-inflammatory and endothelial benefit.
+A re-analysis of the PREDIMED cohort tracking total polyphenol intake found the highest polyphenol fifth had 37% lower all-cause mortality versus the lowest, with the strongest signal from stilbene and lignan intake.[6]
+A 2024 review pooling 7 cohort studies across nearly 180,000 adults found roughly 7% lower all-cause mortality at higher total polyphenol intake.[7]

 3. Microbiome and "inflammaging."
 Pilot studies show a switch from a Western to a Mediterranean pattern measurably alters gut microbial composition and tryptophan metabolism within four days.
 Fiber from unrefined grains and legumes plus polyphenols from olive oil and vegetables feed beneficial taxa, reinforce the gut barrier, and dampen the chronic low-grade inflammation that drives cardiovascular and neurodegenerative disease.